 Dirt can collect under your fingernails or in the corners of your garden shed.
 Soil, on the other hand, is something to be treated with respect — something to be cared for.
 Call it what you will, but when you invest care and attention to the soil, you will always reap the rewards.

 When Jake talks about soil, he is referring to only the inanimate elements, like minerals and organic matter.
-Organic matter is comprised of material which was, at one time, alive but is in some state of decay.
+Organic matter is composed of material which was, at one time, alive but is in some state of decay.
 In Jake’s opinion, the inanimate elements of soil are a habitat for the living creatures of the soil food web.

 Should that impact how you care for the soil in your garden?
 It might cause you to view things a little differently.
 However, what’s most important is that you have an understanding of the relationship between the inanimate elements and the living organisms — including plant roots.

 So, how should we respect and care for our garden soil?
 Well first, let’s take a deeper look at what constitutes healthy soil.
 Soil health is a set of recommended conditions & goals.
 If you had to describe a nice glass of wine, you would probably say it has good flavor, body and fragrance (nose).
-For soil, it’s the tilthe, texture, and structure that matter.
+For soil, it’s the tilth, texture, and structure that matter.

 - Texture is the physical quality of soil that you can feel with your fingers.